Skip to main content

 What is a minimum detectable effect, and how do I interpret it?

-Recall that your relative effect size (which we often refer to as simply the effect size), is the percentage improvement in your metric caused by your feature.
+The relative effect of your experiment (which we often refer to as simply the effect size) is the percentage improvement in your metric caused by your feature.
 For example, suppose that average revenue per customer under control is $100, while under treatment you expect that it will be $102.
 This corresponds to a ($102-$100)/$100 = 2% effect size.
 Effect size is often referred to as lift.

 Given the sample variance of your metric and the sample size, the minimum detectable effect (MDE) is the smallest effect size for which your power will be at least 80%.